You specify the desired K-safety value as part of the cluster configuration when you initialize the database root

 When you start the database specifying a K-safety value greater than zero, the appropriate number of partitions out of the cluster will be assigned as duplicates.
-For example, in the preceding case where there are 6 nodes and 4 partitions per node, there are a total of 24 partitions.
+For example, if you start a cluster with 3 nodes and the default partitions per node of 8, there are a total of 24 partitions.
 With K=1, half of those partitions (12) will be assigned as duplicates of the other half.
 If K is increased to 2, the cluster would be divided into 3 copies consisting of 8 partitions each.

 The important point to note when setting the K value is that, if you do not change the hardware configuration, you are dividing the available partitions among the duplicate copies.
 Therefore performance (and capacity) will be proportionally decreased as K-safety is increased.
 So running K=1 on a 6-node cluster will be approximately equivalent to running a 3-node cluster with K=0.